-In Episode 17 of the Disruptors for Good podcast I speak with Jessica Santana, the Co-founder and CEO of New York On Tech on why she is using her journey in technology to bring low income students the skills needed to change their future.
+In Episode 17 of the Disruptors for Good podcast I speak with Jessica Santana, the Co-founder and CEO of America On Tech on why she is using her journey in technology to bring low income students the skills needed to change their future.

 Jessica is a graduate of Syracuse University with degrees in Accounting and Information Technology.
-In 2014, with Evin Robinson, she co-founded New York On Tech(NYOT), an organization that creates pathways for students into degrees and careers in tech.
+In 2014, with Evin Robinson, she co-founded New York On Tech(now America on Tech), an organization that creates pathways for students into degrees and careers in tech.

 Her work has been featured in media outlets such as Forbes, CNN and Huffington Post and have forged partnerships that reach students in all five boroughs of NYC.
 Jessica has spoken to over 50 different audiences including TechCrunch, Google for Entrepreneurs, the White House, and been named a Forbes 30 Under 30, Wells Fargo Millennial Activist, Ashoka / American Express Emerging Innovator, and a World Economic Forum Global Shaper.